Place objects with text in Pages on iPad

 Above and Below: Text flows above and below the object but not on the sides.

 Inline with Text: The object sits on the baseline of the text and moves with the text as you type.
-If you can’t see this option, make sure Move with Text is turned on for the object and that you’re working in a word processing document.
+If you don’t see this option, make sure Move with Text is turned on for the object, and that you’re working in a word-processing document.

 If the object isn’t positioned where you want it, drag it to a new location in the text.

 Note: You can’t place linked text boxes inline; they must be set to Stay on Page.